ted-tanner/entries-backend/Readme.md

 * Use a `signin_nonce` for both signing in with a password and verifying OTP.
 * Never tell the client to hash with fewer than a certain number of iterations of argon2.
 * Keys should all be specified in hex (and be of a specified length)
-* Encrypt user email and ID in tokens
-* Client nonce for sign in
 * Change Email endpoint (user must verify email)
 * User sign in (and obtaining nonce) should mask when a user is not found
 * For signing in with a password, require a nonce to prevent replay attacks.